civictechdc/mango-tango-cli/docs/guides/contributing/contributing.md

-Before following this workflow please refer to our [**Getting Started**](./overview.md) page for instructions on installing dependencies and setting up your development environment.
+Before following this workflow please refer to our [**New Contributor Guide**](./new_contributor_guide.md) page for instructions on installing dependencies and setting up your development environment.

 # Contributor Workflow